FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

     "title": "Custom Advanced Routing step",
     "linkTitle": "Custom Advanced Routing Step",
     "weight": "120"
-}This topic explains how to develop a custom Advanced Routing step and plug it into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+}This topic explains how to develop a custom Advanced Routing step and plug it into {{< SecureTransport/componentshortname  >}}.

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> provides a Custom Advanced Routing SPI, a set of Java interfaces and services that you can use to create, configure, and register a routing step.
-It is part of the SecureTransport Software Development Kit (SDK) which can be downloaded from <span class="mc-variable axway_variables.support_website variable">Axway Support</span> at [support.axway.com](http://support.axway.com/).
+{{< SecureTransport/securetransportname  >}} provides a Custom Advanced Routing SPI, a set of Java interfaces and services that you can use to create, configure, and register a routing step.
+It is part of the SecureTransport Software Development Kit (SDK) which can be downloaded from {{< SecureTransport/supportwebsite  >}} at [support.axway.com](http://support.axway.com/).

 To access the Advanced Routing SPI, unzip the SDK and open the `CustomRoutingStep\lib` folder.
 The `lib `folder contains the following library: